 L&TT provides numerous tests for analyzing storage hardware.
-L&TT tests are SCSI script-based.
+These tests are grouped into two categories: diagnostic tests and performance tests.
+The performance tests are hardcoded into the program, but several of the diagnostic tests are SCSI script-based.
 A SCSI script is a sequence of SCSI commands sent to a device, usually for the purpose of testing the device's functionality.
 SCSI scripts can also be used to perform non-diagnostic utility functions, such as rewinding a tape, recalibrating a tape head, or "exercising" a tape-moving robot arm.
+A main advantage of SCSI script-based tests is that they can be updated with new functionality and new tests can be added.